xvr6/cs2223/HW1/README.md

-## Java v16

-This project uses Java v16.
-If there are any issues in launch, please make sure you are running v16.

 ## Specifications

 - Upon running main in `src/Game.java`, a game of Nim with 3 green, 7 yellow and 5 orange will be played.